Journey aftercare

 • Find long-distance hikes in your area, pack a nice lunch and start exploring your natural surroundings.

 • Put your hands in the soil and plant a garden!
-If you don’t have a garden find a community garden or rewilding project nearby.
+If you don’t have a garden find a community garden, rewilding or regeneration project nearby.

 STAYING CLOSE TO YOUR SOUL